 The horse must be held in PAQ for at least 14 days.
-During this time the horse must be isolated from equids not of equivalent health status and nasopharyngeal samples, using polyester fibre (e.g. Dacron[®]) swabs, must be taken from the horse four to six days after commencement of PAQ and within four days of release from PAQ and tested using a polymerase chain reaction for influenza A virus with negative results in each case.
+During this time the horse must be isolated from equids not of equivalent health status and nasopharyngeal samples must be taken from the horse four to six days after commencement of PAQ and within four days of release from PAQ and tested using a polymerase chain reaction for influenza A virus with negative results in each case.